WELCOME

 DANCE, MUSIC, THEATER & FILM

-The creative team of Leahy & Good began making art in the 1980s and has proven through the course of the past thirty-five years to be prolific, eclectic, inspiring and entertaining.
+The creative team of Leahy & Good began making art in the 1980s and has proven, through the course of the past forty years, to be prolific, eclectic, inspiring and entertaining.

-Represented here is our work as individuals, as a duo, and in our current ensembles: Good & Young, The Elements and The Family Business.
+Represented here is our work as individuals, as a duo, and in our current ensembles: Good & Young, The Family Business and The Howdy Boyz.
 Also included is content which can no longer be found on the former Rhythm in Shoes website at www.rhythminshoes.org.

 WHAT’S HAPPENING?